 But before you start running like a headless chicken, the device will let you check the segments you have synchronized.
 You will find them within the training menu of the activity you have activated, under the sub-menu Segments or Strava Segments, depending on what you have selected.

 When you access them, you will see that they are differentiated by type of segment: cycling or running.

 By selecting the type you will find a list of all synchronized segments, where you can scroll to select the one you want to consult the information on, as well as showing basic information about it such as length or slope.

-Entering a particular segment, the first option presented is "Race Time", where you can select against which time you want to compete: against your personal best, against the segment leader (KOM or QOM) or against the fastest time in your contact list.
+Entering a particular segment, the first option presented is the "Race Time" option.
+Here podhen select against which time you want to compete: against your personal best, against the segment leader (KOM or QOM) or against the fastest time from your contact list.

 You can also consult a map, although since there is no cartography of any kind, it is not very helpful.

 What can be useful is to check the height profile, to know how the segment develops and to establish a strategy to run it.
 In this case... totally flat, to give everything from the beginning!

 Well, once you've established the tactics for getting the KOM in question, it's time to take action.
 You'll simply start running in a completely normal fashion: you start the running activity and hit the start.
 At no point should you specify anything about the use of segments.